satyapraven/AWS-VPN-CLIENT-ENDPOINT/README.md

-# AWS VPN Client Configuration
+# AWS VPN Client Endpoint Configuration

 ### 1. Purpose
-This Standard Operating Procedure (SOP) outlines the process for configuring AWS VPN Client to ensure secure remote access to AWS resources.
+This Standard Operating Procedure (SOP) outlines the process for configuring AWS VPN Client Endpoint to ensure secure remote access to AWS resources.

 ### 2. Prerequisites
 - An AWS account configured with the necessary access rights.